w3c/epub-specs/epub34/explainers/EPUB34-security-privacy-self-review.md

 - Relax same-origin policy
 - Weaken security controls

-Reading systems are encouraged to strengthen isolation.
+Reading Systems are encouraged to strengthen isolation.

 ### 18. What happens when a document that uses your feature is kept alive in BFCache (instead of getting destroyed) after navigation, and potentially gets reused on future navigations back to the document?